Emilio Barzini: Influences

 Emilio Barzini is based on several real-life mobsters.
 His desire to take complete control of the New York Mafia is inspired by Vito Genovese, who made a similar attempt in the 1950s that ended with the disastrous Apalachin meeting.
 Barzini's mannerisms and management skills, as well as his skillful machinations and influence over the Five Families, are inspired by Frank Costello and Lucky Luciano; all three men served as bosses of the Genovese crime family.

 In other media

 In Francis Ford Coppola's film adaptation of The Godfather, Barzini is portrayed by Richard Conte.
-Conte was previously considered for the role of Don Vito Corleone, but lost to Marlon Brando.
+Conte was previously considered for the role of Don Vito Corleone.

 In The Godfather: The Game, Barzini's role is expanded.
 In the 1930s, he personally oversees an ambush that results in the brutal public murder of Aldo Trapani's father, a rising caporegime in the Corleone family.
-Because of this, his son Aldo swears to one day take revenge on the Don.
+His son Aldo swears to take revenge on the Don.
 In the game, Aldo, rather than Al Neri, is the assassin who shoots Barzini dead on the courthouse steps.